 The buzzing sound from the sandy plaza fronting the Siq fades away with the declining angle of the sun.

 So we scramble our way down with the donkey jumping several steps at a time.
 I try hard not to turn a somersault over the donkey.
-Without a broken leg, arm or skull, soon we arrive the Royal Tombs where the sun highlights and enhances the amazing natural colors of the rocks already.
+Without a broken leg, arm, or skull, soon we arrive at the Royal Tombs where the sun highlights and enhances the amazing natural colors of the rocks already.
 Adnan drops me off here.
-I give him 15 JD for being such a good heart treating his and even friend’s animals so nicely.
+I give him 15 JD for being such a good heart and treating his and even his friend’s animals so nicely.
 And I do hope he is not the only exception.
 I’d never imagined a donkey ride on stony paths leading to half-forgotten ruins and panoramic vistas would be the highlight of my day at Petra.